-Parents/carers will be notified if the school decides the child requires SEN support.
+If the school decides the child requires SEND support a meeting involving parents and school staff will be held.
 All staff involved with the child will be informed.
-Outside agencies may also be involved at this stage or referrals to other professionals made with parental consent.
-Targets, support, discussions between staff, teaching strategies and interventions are introduced.
+Outside agencies may also be involved at this stage or referrals to other professionals may be made with parental consent.
+Targets are agreed and recorded on our APDR format, this includes the adaptations and support that will be put in place to reduce barriers and support access to the curriculum.
+Child and parent views are recorded at this point including any support to be given from home.